emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
 Hello there!
-I'm Webb, a product generalist living in Denver, Colorado.
-I'm currently on the UX team at [ReadyTalk](http://readytalk.com) &mdash; working on an amazing new collaborative video tool called [FoxDen](http://foxden.io).
+I'm Webb &mdash; a product generalist and UX designer living in Denver, Colorado.
+Currently I'm working with [ReadyTalk](http://readytalk.com) on a fun new product called [FoxDen](http://foxden.io).

 I enjoy...